 Data presentation

-This is about presenting numerical information from a database so that the viewer easily understands the data.
+How to present numerical information so that the viewer easily understands the data?
 What is the best way to present data, in a graph or a table?
 Both can be a good choice, I always look for the most logical and clear way.
 Here, instead of a theoretical explanation, I prefer to show clear examples.

-When the information is merely presented as a schematical drawing, you find examples under drawings .
+When the information is merely presented as a schematical concept, you find examples under concepts .

 Here you find some principles of good visual representation.